-In Industrial Microbiology, microbes are used to synthesise a number of products valuable to human beings.
-This Industry has provided products that have profoundly changed our lives and life spans.
-These products include beverages, food additives, products for human and animal health, and biofuels.
+In Industrial Microbiology, microbes are used to synthesize a number of products valuable to human beings.
+This industry has provided products that have deeply changed our lives and life spans.
+There are various industrial products that are derived from microbes such as beverages, food additives, products for human and animal health, and biofuels.

-Microbes especially yeast have been used from time immemorial for the production of beverages like Wine, Beer, Whisky, Brandy or Rum.
-For this purpose, the yeast Saccharomyces cerevisiae (commonly called Brewer’s yeast) is used for fermenting malted cereals and fruit juices to produce ethanol.
+Microbes especially yeast have been used from time immemorial for the production of beverages like wine, beer, whiskey, brandy or rum.
+For this purpose, the yeast Saccharomyces cerevisiae (commonly called Brewer’s Yeast) is used for fermenting malted cereals and fruit juices to produce ethanol.

-Among these beverages, Wine and Beer are produced without distillation whereas whisky, brandy and rum are distilled beverages.
+Among these beverages, Wine and Beer are produced without distillation whereas whiskey, brandy, and rum are distilled beverages.

 Antibiotics produced by microbes are regarded was one of the most significant discoveries of the twentieth century and have made major contributions towards the welfare of human society.

 Many antibiotics are produced by microorganisms, predominantly by Actinomycetes in the genus Streptomycin (e.g. Tetracycline, Streptomycin, Actinomycin D) and by filamentous fungi (e.g. Penicillin, Cephalosporin)

 Microbes are also used for the commercial and industrial production of certain organic acids.
 These compounds can be produced directly from glucose (e.g. gluconic acid) or formed as end products from pyruvate or ethanol.

 Examples of acids producing microorganisms are Aspergillus Niger (a fungus) of Citric acid, Acetobacter acute (a bacterium) of Acetic Acid, Lactobacillus (a bacterium) of lactic acid and many others.